FAQ

 Yes.
 Art Therapy is not about making a masterpiece or beautiful work of art.
 Art Therapy is about using new tools to communicate your emotions and experiences.

 It is important that you are honest, even about the “ugly” parts of life.
-At Art of the Matter, we are confident that you will develop trust to be open with your therapist here.
+At Art of the Matter, I am confident that you will develop trust to be open here.
 You don’t need to keep these pieces of art if you don’t want to, and sometimes the disposal of these pieces can be an important part of the process for you, too.

 Do I have to wear shoes in your office?